 In fact, as most top Stamford Connecticut criminal lawyers would concede, a person can be charged with the crime of Threatening for just uttering words or typing text messages, without any additional physical conduct accompanying this speech.
-Therefore, if you are charged with 53a-62 Threatening in Stamford, Darien, Norwalk, Greenwich, Westport, Fairfield, New Canaan or any other jurisdiction in Connecticut, then you should contact a top Greenwich or Stamford criminal lawyer attorney as soon as possible to figure out the most effective way to fight your Connecticut Threatening charges.
+Therefore, if you are charged with 53a-62 Threatening in Stamford, Darien, Norwalk, Greenwich, Westport, Fairfield, New Canaan or any other jurisdiction in the state, then you should contact a top Connecticut threat to harm lawyer as soon as possible to figure out the most effective way to fight your charges.

 What Constitutes “Threatening” Under Connecticut Criminal Law?